slimem/raytracing_renderer_cuda/README.md

 ## Current state
 Now the renderer can generate procedural textures using perlin noise (wood, marble and turbulance) and use uv image textures that are currently stored in global memory (use texture memory in the future).\
 Currently, I'm working on supporting more geometrical shapes (cubes, triangles) and basic transformation.
+This can be done by either using an existing .obj file loader, or writing my own.
 ### Last render
 Balls! with emitter, dielectric, lambertian, image texture and metal materials with defocus and motion blur (1200x600 image size, 100 samples per pixel, render time 1661.50ms)
 ![render](renders/earth_emitter.jpg)